-The FFmpeg rescaler provides an high-level interface to the libswscale library image conversion utilities.
-In particular it allows to perform image rescaling and pixel format conversion.
+The FFmpeg rescaler provides a high-level interface to the libswscale library image conversion utilities.
+In particular it allows one to perform image rescaling and pixel format conversion.

 The video scaler supports the following named options.

 Options may be set by specifying -option value in the

 FFmpeg tools.
 For programmatic use, they can be set explicitly in the

 SwsContext options or through the ‘libavutil/opt.h’ API.

 Set the scaler flags.
 This is also used to set the scaling algorithm.
 Only a single algorithm should be selected.

 It accepts the following values:

 Select fast bilinear scaling algorithm.

 Select bilinear scaling algorithm.